 Insurance companies sometimes balk and initially refuse to cover revision surgery.
 If your new surgeon’s office knows how to code for the procedure correctly, this should not be a problem.

-First: Get Your Medical Records and Take Pictures
+Protect Yourself: Get Your Medical Records and Take Pictures

 If you suspect you may have been victimized, please don’t hesitate to request a copy of your medical record, including consultation notes and post-operative reports.
 This way, in the event your surgeon decides to cover his or her tracks by altering the record, you already have the originals.
 You can usually request your records by calling the surgeon’s office, or by calling your insurance company.